lenesk/sokolova.dk/learn-to-structure-danish-sentences-correctly.md

-# Learn to structure Danish sentences correctly: introducing my upcoming video course for self-study including access to the test tasks on structuring the sentences on which you will get a persoanl video screen feedback by mail.
+# Learn to structure Danish sentences correctly

+## Introducing my upcoming video course for self-study including access to the test tasks on structuring the sentences on which you will get a persoanl video screen feedback by mail.

-## Introduction: how to approach learning sentence structure in Danish
+## How to approach learning sentence structure in Danish

 While learning to speak Danish as a child or a teenager, one may unconsciously acquire word order structure from regular language input.
 When an adult learner formulates a Danish phrase, especially when the level is getting more advanced, and an adult learner wants to construct a more extended sentence, one may realize that a conscious effort is needed to master the sentence structure.